What KlicLok actually is - and why buyers keep getting confused

 Stroker attachments for a different kind of hands-free use

 Hands-free use isn't exclusively about penetrative attachments.
 If you're looking at the machine from a stroker perspective, the HiSmith - Thrusting Male Stroker (Suction Base / KlicLok) is worth a look - it uses both the KlicLok connection and a suction base, which gives you two hands-free mounting options depending on how you set it up.
+Note that the Spring Attachment must not be used with stroker cups.

 Which setup should you actually go with?